 Special workshops and southern hospitality add to the experience.
 Spectators will enjoy seeing the artists at work and be able to purchase their original paintings at a Wet-Paint Sale to be held during the afternoon of Art Block outside the Council for the Arts building.

 Immediately after the judging on Saturday afternoon at the Art Block Street Festival, cash awards will be presented to winning artists.

 All participating artists will have the opportunity to sell completed paintings from the paint-out during the publicized “Wet-Paint Sale.”
 Sales generated during the wet-paint sale will be the sole responsibility of the artists, and 100% of the sale is retained by the artists.

-Works not sold at the wet paint sale may be displayed in the main Gallery in the Council, from April 21st through June 15th upon artist request.
-Standard gallery commission rates will apply to pieces displayed/sold from April 21-June 15th.
+Works not sold at the wet paint sale may be displayed in the main Gallery in the Council, from September 17th – November 29th upon artist request.
+Standard gallery commission rates will apply to pieces displayed/sold from during those dates.
 Artists must price their own pieces for display/sale in the Arts Council Gallery or Art Market.